TpRedNinja/Route-Tracker/README.md

 - **Basic Tracking Implementation**
   - Initial support for basic stats and progression
   - More features coming soon

+### Recent Improvements

+- **Stats Window**: Stats are now displayed in a separate window for better visibility.
+- **Expanded Stats**: Story missions, Templar hunts, treasure maps, and legendary ships are now included in the stats display.
+- **Save File Loading**: You can now load a save file even if you are not connected to a game.
+- **Completed Entry Sorting**: Completed route entries are now sorted by their ID, not by the order they were completed.
+- **UI and Option Enhancements**: Various new options and UI improvements have been added for a smoother experience.

 ### Important Notes